+If you’re a true-crime podcast junkie or horror mystery lover, chances are you’ve heard of forensic science — using science to investigate and solve crimes.
+Forensic accounting isn’t too different (minus the blood).
 Forensic accounting is a type of accounting that “follows the money” and analyzes financial information to look for evidence of potential financial misconduct.
 Forensic accountants investigate companies’ and people’s financial records and use accounting and legal skills to interpret and communicate their findings to others.
+If you’re interested in a career in finance with some potential for dramatic, high-profile cases, forensic accounting might be right for you.

 What Is Forensic Accounting?

-Forensic accounting is a type of accounting that investigates financial information for potential evidence of crimes.
+Forensic accounting is a type of accounting where you investigate financial information for potential evidence of crimes.
 Forensic accountants use accounting, auditing, and investigative skills to understand whether a person or company has committed financial misconduct, such as embezzlement or fraud.

 One unique aspect of forensic accounting — different from what a typical accountant does — is that forensic accountants use legal skills to determine if financial activity is illegal and often present their findings in court.